Miquela: Origins and career

-In April 2018, a second, similar character known as Bermuda "hacked" the Miquela account, deleting all photos of Miquela and replacing them with photos of the Bermuda character.
-Miquela and Bermuda were then revealed to both be characters created by Trevor McFedries and Sara Decou of Brud.
-The two online personas then began posting pictures together, and eventually the account was again run by Miquela's team.
-This narrative positioned the Miquela character as a social justice activist.
+The character has been pictured with a number of celebrities including Diplo, Molly Soda, Millie Bobby Brown, Nile Rodgers, Samantha Urbani, 50 Cent, Tracee Ellis Ross and Pabllo Vittar.
+She has been interviewed in a number of publications including Refinery29, Vogue, BuzzFeed, Nylon, The Guardian, Business of Fashion, and The Cut.
+She appeared on the cover of Highsnobiety in April 2018.
+She has also been featured in the magazines Paper and V. During 2019 Coachella, Miquela interviewed Colombian singer J Balvin, and took a picture with Spanish singer Rosalía.

 In 2020, Miquela "consciously uncoupled" from her "human" boyfriend as a part of the storyline.

+In 2025, Lil Miquela launched a campaign in partnership with the National Marrow Donor Program (NMDP), formerly known as Be The Match.
+The campaign presents a first-person narrative depicting a leukemia diagnosis, the search for a donor, and treatment, drawing on real patient experiences to raise awareness for bone marrow donation.

 Fashion collaborations

-The character has been pictured with a number of celebrities including Diplo, Molly Soda, Millie Bobby Brown, Nile Rogers, Shane Dawson, Samantha Urbani and Pabllo Vittar.[8]
-She has been "interviewed" or profiled in a number of publications including Refinery29, Vogue, Buzzfeed, v-files, Nylon, the Guardian, Business of Fashion, and The Cut.
-She appeared on the cover of Highsnobiety in April 2018.

-She has also been featured in the magazines V and Paper.In February 2018, the character did an Instagram takeover for Prada as part of Milan Fashion Week.
+In February 2018, the character did an Instagram takeover for Prada as part of Milan Fashion Week.
 On May 16, she did a Calvin Klein ad with Bella Hadid, in which both were animated, in addition to a collaboration with Samsung.
-That year Miquela was hired as a contributing arts editor to the magazine Dazed.
+That year, Miquela was hired as a contributing arts editor to the magazine Dazed.
 In 2020, Miquela became the first digital avatar to sign with a talent agency when a contract was signed with CAA—becoming its first virtual client.
 It was discovered at the time that Miquela had previously been represented by WME.